Attack from Syria kills Israeli teen on Golan, Israel says

 Israeli officials initially said the boy, Mohammed Qaraqara, was 15.
 Relatives said he was 13.
 "He was an excellent student, everyone loved him," his cousin, Salah Qaraqara, 52, told Reuters.

-Prime Minister Benjamin Netanyahu accused the attackers of indiscriminate killing of Israeli citizens.

-"The enemies of the state of Israel use all means, they don't hesitate to attack civilians and kill children ... they do not differentiate between Israel's Jewish and non-Jewish citizens," he said.

-A military spokeswoman said an anti-tank missile fired from Syria across the frontier fence on the Golan had struck the water tanker in which Qaraqara had been traveling.
+A military spokesman said it was not yet clear whether a roadside bomb or an artillery shell or mortar round, fired from Syria across the frontier fence on the Golan, had struck the water tanker in which the group had been travelling.

-"This is the most substantial event that we have had on the border with Syria since the beginning of the (Syrian civil) war," a military spokesman said.
+"This is the most substantial event that we have had on the border with Syria since the beginning of the (Syrian civil) war," the spokesman said.

 Shelling from the Syrian civil war has occasionally spilled over onto the Golan, including what Israel has said were deliberate attacks on its troops.
-Israel captured the western part of the plateau from Syria in a 1967 war and annexed it in a move that is not internationally recognized.
+Israel captured the plateau from Syria in a 1967 war and annexed it in a move that is not internationally recognised.
 While the Syrian army has a presence on the Golan, some areas are controlled by rebels fighting to topple President Bashar al-Assad, including al Qaeda-inspired militants hostile to the Jewish state.

 Israel says Hezbollah guerrillas from Lebanon are also operating, on Assad's behalf, on the Golan.
 Israeli officials have voiced concern that Israel will increasingly become a target during and after the Syrian conflict.